 Reinvested or distributed Interest, gains from the sale of bad capital claims and other income German dividends Foreign dividends Commercial partnerships Capital gains tax: 25% Capital gains tax: Exempt Substantive taxation: The partnership may be subject to trade tax.
-In this respect, the partners are not generally subject to trade tax.
-For income tax and corporation tax purposes, a partnership's income is determined uniformly and separately.
-The partners must pay tax on this income according to the rules that would apply if they were directly invested in the Fund.
-For partners that are not subject to corporation tax, the trade tax applicable to the partners on a pro rata basis is offset against income tax.
-Asset management Capital gains tax: 25% partnerships Substantive taxation: The partnership is not subject to trade tax.
+In this respect, the partners are not gener subject to trade tax.
+For income tax and corporation tax purposes, a partnership's incomis determined uniformly and separately.
+The partners must pay tax on this income purposes, a partnership's income

+Asset management partnerships a pro rata basis is offset against Capital gains tax: 25% Substantive taxation: corporation tax, the trad- income tax. e tax applicable to the partners on The partnership is not subject to trade tax.
 The partnership's income is subject to income tax or corporation tax and may be subject to trade tax at investor level; the tax consequences are the same as if the partners had invested directly in the Fund.
-Foreign investors Capital gains tax: Exempt Capital gains tax: 25%; reduction to DTA maximum rate may be possible by applying for a withholding tax refund, to be submitted to the German Federal Central Tax Office; if a withholding tax refund is not granted, the tax deduction is final.Capital gains tax: ExemptLabel{eq:constraint}Capital gains tax: ExemptDescriptionDTA ExemptSubmitted to the German Federal Central Tax Office; if a withholding tax refund is not granted, the tax deduction is final.Capital gains tax: Exempt Substantive taxation: Investors must pay some tax on German dividends, rental income and income from the sale of German property within the 10-year period.
+Foreign investors Capital gains tax: Exempt Capital gains tax: 25%; reduction to DTA maximum rate may be possible by applying for a withholding tax refund, to be submitted to the German Federal Central Tax Office; if a withholding tax refund is not granted, the tax deduction is final.
+Capital gains tax: Exempt Substantive taxation: Investors must pay some tax on German dividends, rental income and income from the sale of German property within the 10-year period.
 By submitting a tax return in Germany, investors can receive a refund in respect of capital gains tax levied on German rental income and gains from the sale of German property (the capital gains tax is considered a prepayment; corporation tax in Germany is only 15%).
 Otherwise, substantive taxation is based on the rules of an investor's country of domicile.